 Although the $H_0$ values reported in Table~\ref{tab:H0_values} show a $1\text{--}2\sigma$ tension with the Planck measurement~\citep{Planck:2018vyg}, we refrain from drawing definitive conclusions at this stage, as the aforementioned systematic uncertainties must first be properly addressed.
 We will wait for the GW event information released by the LVK Collaboration to conduct a robust $H_0$ measurement.

-\section{acknowledgements}
+\section{Acknowledgements}

 The authors would like to thank Aasim Jan for the LIGO Scientific Collaboration internal review, and Aaron Zimmerman, Yixuan Dang, Archisman Ghosh, Surhud More, Konstantin Leyde, Utkarsh Mali, Grégoire Pierra, Zhuotao Li, and Fabrizio Gentile for useful discussions and comments.
 A.S. and H.-Y. C. are supported by the National Science Foundation Grant PHY-2308752 and Department of Energy Grant DE-SC0025296.
 DEH was supported by NSF grant PHY-2513312, NSF-Simons AI-Institute for the Sky (SkAI) via grants NSF AST-2421845 and Simons Foundation MPS-AI-00010513, and by the Simons Collaboration on Black Holes and Strong Gravity through grant SFI-MPS-BH-00012593-07.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 This is LIGO Document P2600182-v2.
 This work made use of \texttt{numpy} \cite{2020NumPy-Array}, \texttt{matplotlib} \cite{matplotlib}, \texttt{astropy} \cite{The_Astropy_Collaboration_2022}, \texttt{healpy} \cite{Zonca2019}, and \texttt{ligo.skymap} \cite{Singer_2016a, Singer_2016}.